 These samples are being tested for the presence of Legionella bacterium.
 If any is found, further testing will be done called pulsed-field gel electrophoresis (PFGE), which is a process that chops up the DNA of one cell and then pulses it over a gel to create a pattern.
 An analysis of these patterns can determine the source of an outbreak.

 Cooling towers are generally on rooftops.
 They are used for heating, ventilating and air conditioning (HVAC) systems.
 Because water is used as part of the cooling process, they generate a significant amount of water mist, and by mist we mean extremely small particles of water.
 It only takes a few cells of Legionella in one-minute particle of water to make someone sick.
 People most at risk for contracting Legionnaires’ disease include the following:

 - chronic lung disease patients

 There is a concern that this outbreak will grow because the source of the illnesses has not been found yet.
 Anyone who lives in, works in or has visited the Lenox Hill area in New York City should watch for symptoms, including breathing problems, fever, cough, chills, and body aches.
 If you or a loved one has one or more of these symptoms, you should contact a medical professional.

 A Similar Legionnaires’ Disease Outbreak in Minnesota

 Our law firm is representing people sickened in a similar outbreak to this one.
 Our lawyers help people throughout the U.S. get compensation for the harm caused by Legionnaires’ disease.

-Attorneys Ryan Osterholm and Brendan Flaherty of our law firm filed a lawsuit against Citrus Systems.
-They represent several people sickened in the outbreak, and Eric Hageman, another attorney at our firm, is representing the family of a person who did not survive.
+Our Legionnaires’ disease lawyers filed a lawsuit against Citrus Systems.
+They represent several people sickened in the outbreak.
+Attorney Eric Hageman, the lead lawyer with our Legionnaires’ disease team, is representing the family of a person who did not survive.
 You can contact our law firm for a free consultation.